-It is recommended, as a guide, that franchise fees received should be added direct to NAV at 50%.
+It is recommended, as a guide, that franchise fees received should be added direct to NAV at 50%, representing the notional annual equivalent of that element on the statutory terms.

 3.0 Description

 3.1 It is recommended that the descriptions "Historic Building" or "Exhibition Rooms" be used.
 "Stately Home" may be misleading in many cases and should be avoided unless absolutely necessary.